 Innovations Stem Cell Center treats many of the joints affected by arthritis by deploying injecting stem cells into the joint in the form of SVF or Stromal Vascular Fraction (see our blog about Understanding Adipose-Derived Stem Cells for more information on SVF) through injection.
-In many cases, stem cells are also deployed through an IV.
-The benefits of IV deployment include the ability to reach less involved joints and tissues and to reduce inflammation.
-See our blogs on What are Stem Cells?
+In many cases, Stem cells are also deployed through an IV.
+The benefits of IV deployment include the ability to reach less involved joints and tissues and to reduce inflammation throughout the body.
+See our blog What are Stem Cells?

 Patients with osteoarthritis who are ideal candidates for stem cell therapy include patients who have not responded to current medical treatments, who are no longer responding to current medical treatment, cannot tolerate recommended treatment for their condition, or those who want to avoid the recommended treatment for their condition, such as surgery, and patients for which nothing has been effective.
 SVF stem cell therapy is minimally invasive, which gives patients an alternative to painful surgery and a lengthy recovery.